ibm-cloud-architecture/refarch-cloudnative/static/nvm_setup.md

 the terminal you should see  something like **`Now using node v4.5.0 (npm v2.15.9)`**

 #### Some additional resources and notes

-If you're a Mac user, Homebrew.
-It is important these steps are followed as we want to ensure that Node is installed via NVM to easily switch versions and ensure it is available without root access.
-If you are on a Mac and installed Node from the installer instead of Homebrew/NVM, please follow these instructions [Uninstall Node JS from Mac](http://benznext.com/completely-uninstall-node-js-from-mac-os-x/) to remove it before starting over.

 Homebrew (**`brew`**) requires the xcode command line tools.
 More information can be found at [installing homebrew on OSx](https://coolestguidesontheplanet.com/installing-homebrew-on-os-x-el-capitan-10-11-package-manager-for-unix-apps/).